blaenk/site/input/notes/vue.markdown

 ```

 Since filters are just functions, they can be defined to take additional arguments, however, the filtered value is always the first argument.

+## Error Handling

+The `Vue.config.errorHandler` property can be set to a function that will receive any emitted errors.